-We use Greechie diagrams to construct finite orthomodular lattices "realizable" in the orthomodular lattice of subspaces in a three-dimensional Hilbert space such that the set of two-valued states is not "large" (i.e., full, separating, unital, nonempty, resp.).
-We discuss the number of elements of such orthomodular lattices, of their sets of (ortho)generators and of their subsets that do not admit a "large" set of two-valued states.
-We show connections with other results of this type. © 1996 American Institute of Physics.
-[S0022-2488(96)00409-4]
+We use Greechie diagrams to construct finite orthomodular lattices 'realizable' in the orthomodular lattice of subspaces in a threedimensional Hilbert space such that the set of two-valued states is not 'large' (i.e., full, separating, unital, nonempty, resp.).
+We discuss the number of elements of such orthomodular lattices, of their sets of (ortho)generators and of their subsets which do not admit 'large' set of two-valued states.
+We show connections with other results of this type.